 As human beings, our greatest problem is that we stand under God’s just condemnation.
 We are not “basically good,” but our “hearts are deceitful above all things, and desperately sick.”
 (Jeremiah 17:9) God, however, has made peace between Himself and us through the work of Jesus Christ!
 This peace is declared in Romans 5:1 “we have been justified by faith, we have peace with God through our Lord Jesus Christ.”
 If you have never known this peace with God, please email the pastor here.

 As a local communion of the church of Jesus Christ, we are “eager to maintain the unity of the Spirit in the bond of peace.”
 (Ephesians 4:3) Therefore, we possess a spiritual unity in Christ (see Romans 6:5) and in the teachings of the Bible (2 Timothy 3:16-17).

 We believe that the teachings of the Bible have been accurately summarized in the confessions and catechisms of the sixteenth century Protestant Reformation.
 “Reformed” does not mean simply believing in predestination or the Five-Points of Calvinism.
 It means being committed to a particular theology, piety and practice.
 Our confession, then, impacts not only what we think about God but also how we worship God!
-If you would like to join us and see what a worship service is like, contact the pastor here.
+If you would like to join us for a worship service, you can find further information here.

 We assemble as the people of God for the purpose of worship, study, prayer, fellowship, and service.
 We are a community in the world, but not of it.